To learn more about the Career Online High School (COHS), please review these questions and answers:

 You must use a desktop or laptop.
 A smart phone, tablet or iPad for all coursework.
 At this time, smartphones are not supported by the learning management system.
 If you do not have access to a desktop or laptop, your library can help.

 Yes.
 At this time, all coursework is available in English only.

 No. You may, however, need to borrow novels from the library, or purchase them, for the language arts course.

 Students will be given up to 18 months to complete the program, which will consist of 18 credits.
-Students accepted into the program may transfer up to 14 credits from their former high schools.
-Depending on how many credits a student is able to transfer, the program can be completed in as few as five months.
+Students accepted into the program may transfer up to 14 credits from their former accredited high school or from any successfully passed GED® subject area tests.